 “A mistake is not something to be determined after the fact, but in the light of the information until that point.”

-The above quote if from Fooled by Randomness by Nassim Taleb.
-He’s the guy who first came up with the black swan concept—everyone in Europe knew that there were no black swans until somebody went to Australia where they saw them.
+The above quote is from Fooled by Randomness by Nassim Taleb.
+He’s the guy who first came up with the black swan concept—everyone in Europe knew that there were no black swans until somebody went to Australia, where they saw them.
 Was it a mistake to conclude that there were no black swans?
-If you said that after Australia it was a mistake, but before it was the best judgment available.
+If you said that after Australia, it was a mistake, but before, it was the best judgment available.“A mistake is not something to be determined after the fact, but in the light of the information until that point.”
+Nassim Tale from Fooled by Randomness Click To Tweet

 A Costly Mortgage